R2K-3D/Insta-Boolean-for-Cinema-4D/README.md

 ## 💻 Compatibility

-Written specifically for the modern Python API in newer versions of Maxon Cinema 4D (S22 / R23 and newer recommended).
+Written specifically for the modern Python API in newer versions of Maxon Cinema 4D

 ---